 If you like to listen to music in your car with the bass rattling your windows, then the power and volume achieved through your car radio just won’t cut it.
 This is where subwoofers come in.
+Before we continue, it is worth knowing that here we will be talking about car subwoofers and car speakers.

 10-inch subwoofers in particular are a very common size to find in compact vehicles like your average car.
-What’s more, they’re also easy to install as they can be placed in enclosures with only minor modifications needed.
+What’s more, they’re also easy to install as they can be placed in subwoofer enclosures with only minor modifications needed.
 But they can also be placed under seats, without taking up too much space or obstructing passenger space.

 Subwoofers not only offer a decent amount of bass but a good response and a clear sound too.
 They certainly deliver more bass than 8-inch subwoofers and are best suited to drivers who listen to a lot of rock or country music.